rcsb/strucmotif-search/README.md

 A search can be performed by fragmenting it into `ResiduePairDescriptor` instances, looking up all occurrences of these `ResiduePairDescriptor`, and finding combinations which are compatible to the query.
-Subsequently, this allows to align query and each candidate motif and score by RMSD.
+Subsequently, this allows aligning the query and each candidate motif and score by RMSD.